85ip9gh/85ip9gh/README.md

   - An e-commerce store specializing in AI-generated cubes, showcasing my expertise in Angular, Express.js, and Stable Diffusion.
   [![Cube Store Repository](https://img.shields.io/badge/Cube%20Store%20Repository-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/85ip9gh/cube-store-application)

-# 🔅 About Me
-### Hello! 👋
-I'm Pesanth Janaseth Rangaswamy Anitha, a second-year Computer Science student at Saint Mary's University, driven by an intense enthusiasm for both software engineering and full-stack web development.

-- 💻 Passionate about exploring diverse tech stacks
-- 🌐 Committed to understanding the entire software development process and workflow.
-- 📚 Always seeking new opportunities to learn and grow, particularly through collaborative efforts to bring ideas to life.

-### 🌱 Current Learning Journey
-I'm currently immersed in building the Cube Store, an Angular app served with Express.js, as part of my ongoing journey to expand my technical toolkit.
-Whether delving into coding, exploring cybersecurity, or navigating cloud technologies, I'm fully committed to the learning process!

-### 📖 Beyond the Code
-When not immersed in lines of code, you can find me:
-- 📚 Reading a good book
-- 💪 Hitting the gym to stay physically and mentally fit
-- ⏰ Sleeping to rest my body and mind

 # 💻 Technologies I Use 💻
 ### Programming Languages and Technologies I'm Most Comfortable With
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)